RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Library and Writing Room

-The library or writing room, a somewhat smaller room than the lounge, is situated on the same deck and is decorated in the same style, although the color scheme is entirely different.
+The library or writing room, a smaller room than the lounge, is on the same deck and decorated in the same style.
+However, the color scheme is entirely different.

-This room will probably be regarded by many passengers as the most beautiful in color on the ship, although we are inclined to award this distinction to the lounge.
+Many passengers regard this room as the most beautiful color on the ship.
+However, we are inclined to award this distinction to the lounge.

-The wall paneling is of sycamore stained a silver-grey.
-The veneering has been so selected as to bring out the fine grain, the plain portions of the wood being entirely discarded.
+The wall paneling is sycamore stained silver-grey.
+The veneering has been selected to bring out the fine grain, with the plain portions of the wood entirely discarded.

-The carved moldings are gilt in the lounge, but the gold used has a slightly greenish tint to harmonize with the paneling.
-A bookcase forms the paneling of one side of the central portion of the room, the delicate carving and gilt trellis of the doors greatly enhancing the wall's appearance.
+The carved moldings in the lounge are gilt, but the gold used has a slightly greenish tint to harmonize with the paneling.
+A bookcase forms the paneling of one side of the central portion of the room, and the delicate carving and gilt trellis of the doors greatly enhance the wall's appearance.

 First Class Library and Writing Room on the RMS Mauretania, 1907.